 The history of Cocker Spaniels can be traced back to the 14th century.
 They originated in Spain and their name stems

 from the French word for Spanish (Espaignol).
-Understand more about the history of the Cocker Spaniel here.
+Learn more about the history of the Cocker Spaniel here.

 Before they were categorized, they were all known simply as 'Spaniels', sometimes also spelled 'Spanial'.